Unboxed-Software/solana-course/content/token-swap.md

 Next, we need to check if the `tokenAccountPool` address we just derived has been created.
 We'll use the `getAccountInfo` function from the `@solana/web3` library to get the account info associated with `tokenAccountPool`.
 This function will return an `AccountInfo` struct if the account exists or `null` otherwise.
 If `null` is returned, we'll need to create the account.

-Since the `handleTransactionSubmit` function is already going to be submitting a transaction, we'll simply add the instruction for creating an associated account to the same transaction rather than submit multiple.
+Since the `handleTransactionSubmit` function is already going to be submitting a transaction, we'll simply add the instruction for creating an associated account to the same transaction rather than submit multiple transactions.

 ```tsx
 const handleTransactionSubmit = async () => {